-In addition to the dual-polarization (XX, YY) and single-polarization (XX) modes, observations to measure the full intrinsic polarization (XX, XY, YX and YY) of sources are also offered for 12-m Array TDM and FDM observations in Bands 3 to 7 as well as the stand-alone 7-m Array in Bands 3 to 7.
+In addition to the dual-polarization (XX, YY) and single-polarization (XX) modes, observations to measure the full intrinsic polarization (XX, XY, YX and YY) of sources are also offered for 12-m Array TDM and FDM observations in Bands 1 and 3 through 7 as well as the stand-alone 7-m Array in Bands 3 through 7.
 For the 7-m Array, only linear polarization is guaranteed to meet the ALMA specification, and only within one third of the primary beam.
-While PIs will receive data that will allow them to generate circular polarization data, scientific commissioning has not been done and the quality and/or accuracy of that data at this time is not assured.
+While PIs will receive 7-m Array data that will allow them to generate circular polarization data, scientific commissioning has not been done and the quality and/or accuracy of that data at this time is not assured.